Justinjinlai/WanderPet/README.md

 # WanderPet

-The mobile app that helps reunite lost pets with their owners — and bring peace of mind to every pet lover.
+The mobile app that helps reunite lost pets with their owners — and brings peace of mind to every pet lover.

 WanderPet is a community-driven React Native application that enables users to **report lost or found pets**, browse nearby reports, and connect safely with other pet owners.
 Designed for accessibility and simplicity, it empowers neighborhoods to take an active role in helping pets find their way home.